saricsacsi/Project_Evidence/README.md

 # Project_Evidence

-The basic status:
- I want to hold the members and the datas in a record.
+The contract can register the members with address and 2 different byte32 datas ( in the future e.x. hash or other)
- Datas:
-	- address - index

-	- hash1
-	- hash2
-	- timelimit

-maybe more datas:
-	- status
-	- discount
-	- etc...

-I want to get back the datas from user ID.
-Update: I use the address to index of the record

-Plan:
+The owner can register the new member ( AddMember) Anyone can get back the datas of member with the address Anyone can check an Address is in or not
-- just the members can send ether to the contarct --> made onlyMember modifier

-- from the amount of ether i want to calculate the timelimit --> ok ( the counting is wrong)
+Who is a member can send ether to the contarct and from the amount we calculate the time ( to hold the datas in register) The default time limit is now

-- I want to know an address is a member or not? --> isMember:true/false done
+The rate is now 1 ether = 1 month

+Plan is the future:

 - I want to host from the member a signal "OK"

-- delete a record -- > if we have status we dont need to delete
+- delete a record or use " status "

-- know how much memebrs we have --> I know how much record we have

-- maybe later change the timelimit --> updateTimelimit done

-- one address -more record , more hosted URL  --> back to one , now the multiple record doeasnt work, so its need to do again
+- hold multiple record in connection with one address

+- hold other datas in this record what we need